Testicular sex cord stromal tumors

 - Harvard Medical School

 Sex cord stromal tumors (SCSTs) comprise approximately 5 percent of all testicular tumors, while the remainder are of germ cell origin .
-SCSTs, which arise from the supporting tissues of the testis, include Leydig, Sertoli and granulosa cell tumors, as well as malignant mesothelioma of the tunica vaginalis, adenocarcinoma of the rete testis, and paratesticular rhabdomyosarcoma [2-5].
+SCSTs, which arise from the supporting tissues of the testis, include Leydig, Sertoli, and granulosa cell tumors, as well as malignant mesothelioma of the tunica vaginalis, adenocarcinoma of the rete testis, and paratesticular rhabdomyosarcoma [2-5].
+In 2017, the World Health Organization (WHO) published a review and update of the classification of testicular non-germ cell tumors .

-The most common clinical presentation of testicular SCSTs is with a mass, which most often causes swelling and/or discomfort.
-Tumors may also be discovered on routine physical examination or during evaluation for endocrine symptoms due to sex hormone production [2,6].
-In general, there is a wide age range for SCSTs, with two contemporary series ranging between 14 and 87 years [7,8].
+The most common clinical presentation of testicular SCSTs is with a mass, which often causes swelling and/or discomfort.
+Tumors may also be discovered on routine physical examination or during evaluation for endocrine symptoms due to sex hormone production [2,7].
+In general, there is a wide age range for SCSTs, with ages in two contemporary series ranging between 14 and 87 years [8,9].

-SCSTs do not typically produce markers such as lactate dehydrogenase, alpha-fetoprotein, and human chorionic gonadotropin, which are more commonly elevated in testicular germ cell tumors.
+SCSTs do not typically produce markers such as lactate dehydrogenase (LDH), alpha-fetoprotein (AFP), and human chorionic gonadotropin (hCG), which are more commonly elevated in testicular germ cell tumors.

 - Dilworth JP, Farrow GM, Oesterling JE.
 Non-germ cell tumors of testis.
 Urology 1991; 37:399.